-An active citation compilation gathers sources that scholars provide in tandem with activating the citations in a piece of scholarship.
-“Active citation,” originally developed by Andrew Moravcsik (2010, 2012, 2014), entails digitally enhancing the citations (in-text references, footnotes, and/or endnotes) in a piece of scholarship based on qualitative or multi-method research.
+An Active Citation Compilation (ACC) gathers sources that scholars provide in tandem with activating the citations in a piece of scholarship.
+Active Citation (AC), originally developed by Moravcsik (e.g., 2010, 2012a, 2012b, 2014a, 2014b, 2014c, 2016), entails digitally enhancing the citations (in-text references, footnotes, and/or endnotes) in a piece of scholarship based on qualitative or multi-method research.
 Citations that support important claims, conclusions, and inferences are “activated” – hyperlinked to a Transparency Appendix (TRAX) where more rigorous, annotated versions of the citations appear.
 In addition, when the actual sources that underlie the activated citations can be legally and ethically shared, the TRAX includes hyperlinks to these sources, which are gathered in an active citation compilation.

 A pilot ACC by Jack Snyder (Columbia University) – Chapter 7 (“Russia: The Politics and Psychology of Overcommitment”) in The Ideology of the Offensive: Military Decision Making and the Disasters of 1914 (Cornell University Press, 1984) can be found here.